 The Sarasota Ballet Resident season Sarasota, Florida sarasotaballet.org

-Dance Theatre of Harlem Resident season & touring New York City, New York dancetheatreofharlem.org
+Dance Theatre of Harlem Resident season and touring New York City, New York dancetheatreofharlem.org

 Ballet Hispánico Touring New York City, New York ballethispanico.org